Are you trying to find love in Idaho?

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
 For Idaho, that meant a total of 20 cities.

-Read on to see why Moscow is the talk of the town while Hayden is probably a bit on the boring side.
+Read on to see why Moscow is the talk of the town while Kuna is probably a bit on the boring side.

 Moscow is a city in northern Idaho along the state border with Washington, with a population of 23,800 at the 2010 census.
 The county seat and largest city of Latah County, Moscow is the home of the University of Idaho, the state’s land grant institution and primary research university, as well as the home of New Saint Andrews College, a Christian liberal arts college.